obcat/vim-hitspop/README.md

 let g:hitspop_show_search_word = 0
 ```

-See the help file included in this plugin for more information,
+See help file for more information.

 ## License